-The current fever has attracted a slew of creators, big and little, to an arena where they can profit off their work within the cryptocurrency space.
+The current hype has attracted a slew of creators, big and little, to an arena where they can profit off their NFT pictures within the cryptocurrency space.

-Because the NFT world can be confusing at first for starters and because it isn’t always easy to find the right information, we’ll go through everything you need to know about NFT photography and the best photography NFT marketplace.
+Because the NFT world can be confusing at first for starters and because it isn’t always easy to find the right information, we’ll go through everything you need to know about NFT photography, how to sell NFT images, and the best photography NFT marketplace.

 Having started selling photos as NFT myself, I’m confident I can walk you through all the steps to get started in this space.
 Make sure to read until the end to discover how to sell photos as NFT, the best NFT marketplace for photography, and much more.

 CHECK OUT MY PHOTOGRAPHY NFT COLLECTION ON OPENSEA

 NFT PHOTOGRAPHY FAQs

 NFTs have suddenly become the most popular acronym on social media and in headlines.
 With some NFTs selling for millions of dollars, it’s no surprise that the market is booming with new users every day.
 But let’s go deeper into the topic and see what NFTs are.

 The term “Non-Fungible Token” refers to a type of cryptocurrency on the blockchain known as an NFT.
 A non-fungible token is one that cannot be exchanged for anything of comparable value.
 A blockchain is a decentralized network where transactions are recorded and verified using cryptography, allowing anyone to view the records.